slz-ai/leaf-torch/readme.md

 |--use-val-set|None|None|Set this option to use validate set otherwise the test set is used
 |--count-ops|None|None|Set this option to enable operation counter, otherwise `flops=0` is returned.
 Enable this will increase the CPU usage and reduce efficiency.
 ## Othernotes
-- You can find the output of this demo in logs folder. e.g`logs/femnist/0`
+- You can find the output of this demo in logs folder. e.g`logs/femnist/0/output`
+- You can also find the parameters of CNN in logs folder after finishing the simulation.e.g`logs/femnist/0/cnn.params`
+- The dataset is not uploaded,you should download it by yourself and follow the instruction to generate data as described above.
+- Before running the demo,you can remove the `logs` folder since it will be generated when the demo is running.
+(The original folder contains my last results.)
+- To visulize the results,run `metrics/visulize.py` **after** finishing the simulation
 - More functions will be uploaded soon.
 ## Thanks

-Thanks to [Dr Zonghang Li](https://github.com/Lizonghang)  ,who gives this project  valuable advice and instruction.
+Thanks to [Dr Zonghang Li](https://github.com/Lizonghang)  ,who gives this project  valuable advice and guidence.

 And if this project is useful to you,don't forget to give me a star~~~